ArjunG12/Pygames/README.md

 # Pygames
-Hey I used to play these games all the time during my childhood as I am sure you have too.
+Hey!
+I used to play these games all the time as a kid—I'm sure you did too.
-I made them out nostalgia so ENJOY:)
+I recreated them out of nostalgia, so I hope you enjoy! 😊

-Instructions to open games:
+How to play:
-1. Make sure you have Python and Pygame installed
+1. Make sure Python and Pygame are installed.
-2. Download the files and then just open the "Main.py" to play
+2. Download the files and run "Main.py" to start the game.